 Let’s come back to logos and mythos.
 Most horror relies on mythos because horror is entirely about affecting emotional truth.
 We know that Michael Myers is an invented character when we start watching Halloween.
 We know he’s not real.
 And yet, when we see that empty shot of the ground where he was lying just seconds ago, seemingly dead, and we hear his breathing overlaid on shots of all the places he’s been, we feel that he’s real, and now that he’s left these places behind, he could be anywhere.
 He could be right here with us in our own homes.

 Chernobyl is a different beast altogether.
 Chernobyl is what I have to call logos horror.
-Everything it depicts is, if not perfectly true to historical events, then perfectly true to real-world nuclear science and how it affects human anatomy.
+Everything it depicts is, if not perfectly true to historical events, then true enough to real-world nuclear science and how it affects human anatomy.
 It’s horrifying not because it presents us a mythos that influences our own, but because it takes one of the most nightmarish examples of the real world’s logos overwhelming our mythos.
 It’s horrifying because it can happen to you, and it has happened to real people just like you who live in the very same world that you do.

 There’s no uncertainty at all.